LareinaLi/DistributedFileSystem/README.md

 11. pwd   -  get the path of current directory
 12. exit  -  exit the connection

-Components:
+## Components:
-1. Lock Service
+1. Lock Service :  File be locked can not be read or wrote, and can only be relaesed by the user who lock it.
-2. Caching
+2. Caching :  There are something wrong with this function.
+Some codes in 'file_server.py' are written to implement it.
+If I enable this function, the 'read' command cannot be used.
+So I changed them into comments.
-3. Directory Service
+3. Directory Service :  Can create and delete directories.
+Can read the path.
-4. Distributed Transparent File Access
+4. Distributed Transparent File Access :  Can list the files and directories in the root directory.
+Can change root directory.
+Can read and write files.